jedisct1/go-ipcrypt/README.md

 # Go Implementation of IPCrypt

-This is a Go implementation of the IP address encryption and obfuscation methods specified in the IETF draft [draft-denis-ipcrypt](https://datatracker.ietf.org/doc/draft-denis-ipcrypt/).
+This is a Go implementation of the IP address encryption and obfuscation methods specified in the [ipcrypt document](https://datatracker.ietf.org/doc/draft-denis-ipcrypt/) ("Methods for IP Address Encryption and Obfuscation").

 ## Overview